stefanwm13/cyclophobic-reinforcement-learning/docs/index.md

   <img src="assets/cyclemapping.png">
 </p>

-- Given a successful trajectory that can be extracted from a smaller environment.
+- Given a successful trajectory or near succesful trajectory where the agent has managed to pickup the key and open the door through exploration.
 - For views that contain an object we have that the mappings $f\$ and $g\$ are injective i.e. one-to-one.
 - For views that don't contain an object the mappings $f\$ and $g\$ are surjective.
 - In some cases themappings may also be surjective for views with objects, however the number of elements in $A\$ and $B\$ is considerablys maller than in the non-object case.